The Platform Value System

 5. Compound the Margin

-Only now does AI enter, layered on codified process and firm-owned data, where it compounds instead of leaking.
+Only now does AI enter, layered on codified process and firm-owned data, where it compounds.
 Underwriting throughput, reporting automation, variance detection.
-The gains land directly in fee-related earnings, at the multiple.
+The gains land directly in fee-related earnings, at the multiple — with the qualifier the book is honest about: gains rooted in your proprietary process and data earn durable credit, while generic operational savings get competed away and re-based in quality-of-earnings review.

 Phase Three · Multiply